-Upon termination of employment, a Participant whose account exceeds \$1,000 (or \$5,000 effective January 1, 2016) may elect, upon written request at any time, to receive a distribution in a single lump-sum payment or fixed monthly, quarterly, semi-annual or annual installments over a period of ten years or less.
-Effective January 1, 2016, a Participant may also elect a partial distribution of his or her account upon termination of employment.
+Upon termination of employment, a Participant whose account exceeds \$5,000 may elect, upon written request at any time, to receive a distribution in a single lump-sum payment or fixed monthly, quarterly, semi-annual or annual installments over a period of ten years or less.
+A Participant may also elect a partial distribution of his or her account upon termination of employment.
 Such distributions are generally paid in the form of cash; however, if the Participant has investments in the CenterPoint Energy Stock Fund, the Participant may elect an in-kind distribution of the Participant's account balance in the CenterPoint Energy Stock Fund.

-Generally, to the extent a Participant has not requested a distribution by the time he or she reaches age 70 1⁄2, required minimum distributions will be made consistent with the terms and conditions of the Plan and the requirements of the IRC.
-Immediate lump-sum distributions are made for accounts which do not exceed \$1,000 (or \$5,000 effective January 1, 2016, subject to direct roll over to an individual retirement account if greater than \$1,000 but not exceeding \$5,000, unless the Participant directs the distribution otherwise).
+Generally, to the extent a Participant has not requested a distribution by the time he or she reaches age 701⁄2, required minimum distributions will be made consistent with the terms and conditions of the Plan and the requirements of the IRC.
+Immediate lump-sum distributions are made for accounts which do not exceed \$5,000, (subject to direct roll over to an individual retirement account if greater than \$1,000 but not exceeding \$5,000, unless the Participant directs the distribution otherwise).

-A Participant who is under age $59 \frac{1}{2}$ may make a withdrawal from amounts attributable to after-tax contributions and, if applicable, rollover contributions in the Plan and associated earnings.
-If a Participant is under age $59 \frac{1}{2}$ and has less than five years of service withdraws matched after-tax contributions, the Participant will be suspended from making after-tax contributions to the Plan for six months.
-A Participant who is age $59 \frac{1}{2}$ or older may make unlimited withdrawals from pre-tax contributions, Roth contributions, after-tax contributions, vested portion of prior Plan accounts, rollover accounts and any associated earnings.
+A Participant who is under age 591⁄2 may make a withdrawal from amounts attributable to after-tax contributions and, if applicable, rollover contributions in the Plan and associated earnings.
+If a Participant is under age 591⁄2 and has less than five years of service and withdraws after-tax matched contributions, the Participant will be suspended from making after-tax contributions to the Plan for six months.
+A Participant who is age 591⁄2 or older may make unlimited withdrawals from pre-tax contributions, Roth contributions, after-tax contributions, vested portion of prior Plan accounts, rollover accounts and any associated earnings.

-The Plan allows active participants under age $59 \frac{1}{2}$ to apply for a "hardship" withdrawal from amounts attributable to pre-tax or Roth contributions (not including any earnings and gains thereon) in accordance with Plan provisions.
+The Plan allows active participants under age 591⁄2 to apply for a "hardship" withdrawal from amounts attributable to pre-tax or Roth contributions (not including any earnings and gains thereon) in accordance with Plan provisions.
 Participants are not permitted to make any pre-tax, Roth, or after-tax contributions for a period of six months immediately following a hardship withdrawal.

-Effective August 23, 2017, special "Hurricane Hardship Withdrawals" were available from the Plan, through January 31, 2018, for needs arising from Hurricane Harvey or Hurricane Irma in accordance with Plan provisions and Internal Revenue Service guidance.
+Effective August 23, 2017, special "Hurricane Hardship Withdrawals" were available from the Plan, through January 31, 2018, for needs arising from Hurricane Harvey or Hurricane Irma in accordance with Plan provisions and IRS guidance.
 Hurricane Hardship Withdrawals did not trigger any post-withdrawal suspension of Plan contributions and were available without obtaining all nontaxable loans currently available under the Plan if taking such a loan would have increased the amount of the need.
 Otherwise, Hurricane Hardship Withdrawals were generally subject to the same requirements as other hardship withdrawals under the Plan.